jeroenknoester/vscode-dev-containers/README.md

 # vscode-dev-containers

-A repository of development container definitions for the VS Code Remote and documentation
+A repository with documentation and examples for working with VS Code container development